-The beach at Kampos offers fantastic fish tavernas and sea sport facilities.
+The beach at Kampos contains fantastic fish tavernas and sea sport facilities.
 This lovely bay is located on the northern side of the island.

 Psili Ammos Beach

-The beach of Psili Ammos (the name means “fine sand”), is only accessible by boat.
-This picturesque cove has very soft, golden sand and clean waters, with many tamarisk trees providing shade.
+The beach of Psili Ammos (meaning “fine sand”) is only accessible by boat.
+This picturesque cove has soft, golden sand and clean waters with many tamarisk trees providing shade.

-Vagia Beach is a pebble beach surrounded by shade trees, offering a quiet and peaceful time for swimmers and sunbathers.
-It is said to have the coldest waters on Patmos, and is located 11 km southeast of Skala.
+Vagia Beach is a pebble beach surrounded by shade trees, allowing for a quiet and peaceful time for swimmers and sunbathers.
+It is said to have the coldest waters on Patmos and is located 11 km southeast of Skala.

 Lambi beach is covered with unusual, multi-colored pebbles.
 The name Lambi means shining, which was given because of the sun that reflects against the beautiful stones and the crystal waters of the bay.

 The small, mainly uninhabited islets of Arkoi are also definitely worth visiting.
 Catch a boat from the settlement of Skala, and make sure you visit Marathi for delicious fresh fish and crystal-clear waters.